The Awakening

 instincts.
 You learn that it is truly in giving that we receive.
 And that

-there is power and glory in creating and contributing and you stop
+there is power and glory in creating and

 maneuvering through life merely as a "consumer" looking for your next fix.